 Discover the answers to the questions most frequently asked about Argus® II.
-If you have questions not answered here, please reach out to Customer Service at +1(800) 682-1166.

 The Argus® II Retinal Prosthesis is a medical device that is surgically implanted into only one eye and delivers electrical stimulation to the retina.
 It is intended to produce a useful form of artificial vision to blind people with severe to profound RP by stimulating remaining viable retinal cells to induce visual perception.